-- Whether the sperm are the right shape or not (morphology)
+- Whether the sperm cells are the right shape (morphology)

-- If antibodies have attached to sperm, making it difficult for the sperm to move properly (anti-sperm antibodies)
+- If antibodies have attached to sperm (anti-sperm antibodies)

 - Whether or you have an infection in your reproductive system

-Semen analysis testing does not take long, our laboratory will issue the results to you either the same or next day.
+The results will be available to you either the same or the next day.

-A low sperm count, or absence of sperm in semen, may indicate a problem with the Y chromosome; in particular Y chromosome micro deletion.
+A low sperm count, or the absence of sperm, may indicate a problem with the Y chromosome; in particular Y chromosome microdeletion.
 Other genetic conditions include Klinefelter syndrome and Kallmann syndrome.

-Cryptorchidism is a condition where one or both of the testicles are not found in the scrotum, but instead lie in the abdomen.
-It is also known as an ‘undescended testicle’.
-Some men may also be born without testicles, a condition called ‘anorchia’.
+Also known as ‘undescended testicles’, cryptorchidism is a condition where one or both of the testicles are not found in the scrotum, but in the abdomen.
+Some men are born without testicles, a condition called ‘anorchia’.

 Many men experience erectile dysfunction.
 This means they are unable to attain an erection and cannot have penetrative sex needed to conceive.
 Other men experience problems with ejaculation.

-Men who have previously had a vasectomy (an operation to make him sterile and prevent pregnancy) can experience what is called obstructive azoospermia.
+Men who have previously had a vasectomy (an operation to make them sterile and prevent pregnancy) can experience what is called obstructive azoospermia.